 The remote also has a headphone jack for silent viewing, and TV volume control, which I think is another great feature (since my TV remote always seems to be just out of reach when a jarringly-loud part of a movie comes on).

-It also lets you stream video from your smart phone to your TV – pretty cool!
+It also lets you stream video stored on your smartphone to your TV!

 3. Roku Ultra